 The Imelod Ione sustain pedal has universal compatibility, which means you can use it with different keyboards and digital pianos which possess the 1/4″ input jack.

 Imelod Ione sustain pedal features dual polarity at the bottom for improved control.
-The pedal comes with a 6 feet long cable, features a great design, and is also conveniently weighted.
+The pedal comes with a 6 feet long cable, features a great design, and a convenient weight.
 Its base is made of rubber which prevents it from skidding.

 There is also an additional plastic cover on the pedal which provides comfort and the best spring-action playing experience.